google-deepmind/mujoco/doc/programming.rst

 :at:`gap` attribute of :ref:`geom <geom>`, as well as certain kinds of internal processing that use virtual contacts for intermediate computations.

-The list mjData.contact is generated by the position stage of both forward and inverse dynamics.
+The list ``mjData.contact`` is generated by the position stage of both forward and inverse dynamics.
 This is done automatically.
 However the user can override the internal collision detection functions, for example to implement non-convex mesh collisions, or to replace some of the convex collision functions we use with geom-specific primitives beyond the ones provided by MuJoCo.
 The global 2D array :ref:`mjCOLLISIONFUNC` contains the collision function pointer for each pair of geom types (in the upper-left triangle).
 To replace them, simply set these pointers to your functions.
 The collision function type is :ref:`mjfCollision`.
-When user collision functions detect contacts, they should construct an mjvContact structure for each contact and then call the function :ref:`mj_addContact` to add that contact to mjData.contact.
+When user collision functions detect contacts, they should construct an mjvContact structure for each contact and then call the function :ref:`mj_addContact` to add that contact to ``mjData.contact``.
 The reference documentation of mj_addContact explains which fields of mjContact must be filled in by custom collision functions.
 Note that the functions we are talking about here correspond to near-phase collisions, and are called only after the list of candidate geom pairs has been constructed by the internal broad-phase collision mechanism.

-After the constraint forces have been computed, the vector of forces for contact i starts at:
+After the constraint forces have been computed, the vector of forces for contact ``i`` starts at:

 .. code-block:: C

    mjtNum* contactforce = d->efc_force + d->contact[i].efc_address;

-and similarly for all other efc_XXX vectors.
-Keep in mind that the contact friction cone can be pyramidal or elliptic, depending on which solver is selected in mjModel.opt.
+and similarly for all other ``efc_XXX`` vectors.
+Keep in mind that the contact friction cone can be pyramidal or elliptic, depending on which solver is selected in ``mjModel.opt``.
 The function :ref:`mj_isPyramidal` can be used to determine which friction cone type is used.
 For pyramidal cones, the interpretation of the contact force (whose address we computed above) is non-trivial, because the components are forces along redundant non-orthogonal axes corresponding to the edges of the pyramid.
 The function :ref:`mj_contactForce` can be